flipkart-incubator/ultra-docs/docs/onboarding.md

         * Prompts email verification/phone verification flows within native app so that merchants don’t have to do verification on their end.

-    * **Payment** as a service which

-        * Lets partner configure their nodal account and MIDS to power payments completion via flipkart payment gateway.

-        * Lets partner decide the allowed payment options for a user.

-        * Lets partner Run payment bank offers.

-        * Lets partner configure expiry timer, convenience/ other fees.

-        * Lets partner take the benefits of Fintech constructs like EMI, BNPL etc in future.

-        * Lets partner share order and payment details like payment status.

-        * Lets partner issue refunds and cancellations.

 * Process Agreement and Semi automated integration with

     * **Customer experience**